-TM399 Practicum in Theology and Ministry 1-3 credits
+TM399 Practicum in Theology and Ministry

 An experiential learning course based on involvement in teaching and research within the Theology and Ministry department.
 This course may be repeated for up to three hours of total credit.
 Prerequisite: Instructor approval.

 TM403 Biblical Hebrew III